 Be patient!
 You can use your newly finished piece during the curing process; however, you should treat it gently and with respect.
 Wipe up spills immediately and avoid placing objects that would scratch or otherwise damage the surface, excess moisture, and harsh cleaners and abrasive pads.
 A little bit of care and patience during the curing period will reward you with a finish you will enjoy for years to come.

 Once fully cured, Chalk Paint® Wax is food safe and safe for use on baby and children’s furniture.

 Maintaining a wax finish is easy.
 When dusting, use a damp cloth followed by a soft, dry one.
 Avoid all furniture polishes and oils.
 Wipe up spills as soon as possible to prevent spotting.
 Use coasters under glasses and vases, placemats under dinnerware, and pads or trivets under hot dishes.
-Most times, even after many months, just a quick buff brings the luster back if your wax finish should seem to have dulled.
+Most times just a quick buff brings the luster back if your wax finish has become dull.
 When you can no longer buff your existing finish to a nice sheen, refresh it with a light coat of wax.

 Any protective coating can be susceptible to scratches, stains and watermarks.
 When these occurrences happen to a wax coating, repairs are quickly and easily made with just a bit more wax rubbed into the marked area.

 Chalk Paint® Wax is by nature water resistant but will spot if not wiped immediately.
 It is also alcohol soluble and should not be used in bar areas.

 Once Chalk Paint®Wax is applied, only more wax can be applied on top of it; it is incompatible as a base for other protective coatings.
 Not only is there no need to do so, attempting to add varnish, lacquer, polyurethane, polycrylic, or any other topcoat product over a wax finish is futile as it simply will not adhere.